Burnley-Moran-PTO/Burnley-Moran-PTO.github.io/_pages/what-we-do.md

 ---
 title: What We Do
 permalink: /what-we-do/
-description: The Burnley-Moran Parent Teacher Organization is a non-profit aimed at fostering a vibrant school community and supporting quality education for all Burnley-Moran students.
+intro: The Burnley-Moran Parent Teacher Organization is a non-profit aimed at fostering a vibrant school community and supporting quality education for all Burnley-Moran students.
 ---

 ## Free Community Events